 I watched both anime and I LOVE everything about them

 And the similarity between them can not be debated read more

-- Both use human experiments to create "humans with special abilities".
+- Human are use experiments to create "humans with special abilities".

-- Both series have a plot of detectives/policemen and criminals with funny persecutions.
+- Plot of detectives/policemen and criminals with funny persecutions.

 Amagi Brilliant Park and Nanbaka have both a very colorful art style.
 They are both comedy-based, but they are also kind of sad and dark at the same time.
 The main characters from both series (Juugo from Nanbaka and Seiya Kanie from Amagi Brilliant Park) have both supernatural 'powers'.
 Both series have also lot of characters with 'special' characteristics like: the airheaded one, the pervert, the one who thinks he is the best (etc.)...

 Nanbaka and Hataraku Maou-sama! are both really comedic shows, however there are some serious times as well when it gets a bit tense because of the action going on (more so for Nanbaka).

 There is a colourful cast of characters for both shows and are quite entertaining.
 Although the plotlines are extremely different, people who enjoyed one of them are likely to enjoy the other too.